skip to main |

 New Deities was a show curated by Catherine Wolfhagen of Davenport Regional Gallery in Tasmania.
 It featured works but Emily Hunt & Raquel Welch, Jonathan Nichols, Grant Stevens, Monika Tichacek, John Vella, Tiffany Winterbottom and Paul Wrigley.
 The show traveled around Australia and was shown at Mosman Art Gallery, Grafton Regional Gallery, Gosford Regional Gallery and who knows where else.

 For the opening in Davenport, we were kindly given an all-expenses paid trip to Tasmania in exchange for us giving a talk to a group of high schoolers (don't ask me why).
 This was seriously one of the most uncomfortable experiences of my life, not that I did much talking - it was mostly Emily, thank god.
 Anyway we show up with like this slide show presentation of DUKE, wearing matching sequined cardigans and talk about our dress-ups, the collection and our art stuff and these little bastards really didn't give a shit at all.
 All we got was blank faces and lots of eye rolls.
 The only time I remember them perking up was when we called Elton John a "gaylord".
 Ha ha.
 I think at the time, we thought the whole talk was such a ridiculous waste of time, but we must've had some effect on them, cause we got a few emails afterwards saying how much they loved DUKE (we gave them free copies to take home)... so there you go.
-Kids aren't
+Kids aren't so bad.
+Ha!

 Link to Artlink review.